Interested in this course? Book now for Open Day to find about more

 The course includes the RFU Pre-Hospital Immediate Care in Sport (PHICIS) level 2 qualification with fees embedded within your tuition fees.

 This Sport Rehabilitation Masters degree is accredited by the British Association of Sport Rehabilitators and Trainers (BASRaT) which enables Alumni to promote themselves as a Graduate Sport Rehabilitator (GSR).
-The role delineation outlined by BASRaT has been aligned with our curriculum to provide students with the academic knowledge, practical application and critical thinking skills to excel in the field of Sport and Exercise Medicine.
+The role delineation outlined by BASRaT has been aligned with our curriculum to provide students with the academic knowledge, practical and critical thinking skills to excel in the field of Sport and Exercise Medicine.

 Accreditation from the British Association of Sport Rehabilitators and Trainers (BASRaT).